Isidoro Armijo: Education

-Armijo is well known for his story “Sesenta minutos en los infiernos” which was originally published in the newspaper El Eco del Valle in 1911.
-This story was later translated and published in 1924 as “Sixty Minutes in Hades” in Laughing Horse magazine.
-This story is about a woman who leaves her husband for her boyfriend leaving a letter behind depicting her feelings and loss of love for her husband.
+Armijo is well known for his story "Sesenta minutos en los infiernos", originally published in the newspaper El Eco del Valle in 1911.
+This story was later translated and published in 1924 as "Sixty Minutes in Hades" in Laughing Horse magazine.
+The story is about a woman who leaves her husband for her boyfriend leaving a letter behind depicting her feelings and loss of love for her husband.
 The woman later rushes home to try to undo what she had done only to find her husband writing a suicide letter with a gun in his hand.
 The story ends in a positive note with the husband and wife staying together.

-La Revista de Taos

-This newspaper was also known as “Taos Valley News”.
-Was a weekly newspaper that was based in Taos, New Mexico.
-The dates of publication were from 1905 to 1922.
-This newspaper provided material primarily utilizing the Spanish language while supported the Republican Party.
-The paper supported the Republican party until it changed to an independent weekly.
-The motto of the newspaper was “A Liberal and Independent Journal, of the People, for the People, and by the People”.
-Isidoro Armijo was the business manager and the managing editor.